 - sleep problems (insomnia).

-What is the most important information I should know about ketamine (Ketalar)?
+What is the most important information I should know about ketamine?

 Ketamine may be harmful to an unborn baby.
-Before you receive ketamine, tell your doctor if you are pregnant.
+Tell your doctor if you are pregnant.

 You may feel strange or slightly confused when you first come out of anesthesia.
 Tell your caregivers if these feelings are severe or unpleasant.